 First – TIMING!
 Preliminary entries have to be made to Head Office by 30th June or 21 days before the Area Qualifier, whichever comes first.
 So – your chef d’equipe needs to know you want to compete and have your details well in advance of the qualifier date in the programme.
 Please be proactive and contact the relevant chef yourself – don’t wait to be asked!

 Second – VACCINATION CERTIFICATES!
 Each horse must have a valid vaccination certificate which undeniably relates to the horse, completed, signed and stamped on each line by a vet who is not the owner of the animal.
 It must state that the horse has received two injections for primary vaccination against Equine Influenza given no less than 21 days and no more than 92 days apart.
 Only these two injections need to have been given before the horse may compete.
 In addition a first booster injection must be given not less than 150 days and no more than 215 days after the second injection of the primary vac.
-Subsequently booster injections must be given at intervals of not more than one year apart commencing after the first booster injection.
+Subsequently booster injections must be given at intervals of not more than 6 months and 21 days apart commencing after the first booster injection.
 None of these injections must have been given within the preceding 7 days, including the day of the competition or entry into the competition stables.
-Annual vaccinations may be given on the same date each year, but this is not recommended.

 Third – CHAMPIONSHIPS!
 Those who do well at area competitions will qualify for the national championships and will be expected to represent both ECCTG and Area 20 at the finals.
 The number of teams and individuals that qualify depends on the number of starters and the eligibility of all competitors.
 Those entering area qualifiers should make note of the championship dates and ensure they are able to compete at the championships, should they qualify.
 Historically, the club has done well at both qualifiers and nationals and taking part in the Championships is always good fun!